How to Get Rid of Dandruff on Eyebrows?

 Choose one that is safe to use on children of any age and also strong enough for adults.
 A shampoo and body wash that is just as effective at treating dandruff in the hair as it is on the face, and equally safe.

-Products like Dr. Eddie’s Happy Cappy Medicated Shampoo and Body Wash is a great options.
+Products like Dr. Eddie’s Happy Cappy Medicated Shampoo and Body Wash is a great option.
 Its active ingredient, pyrithione zinc, has been proven safe and highly effective through decades of use in anti-dandruff formulations.

 Conclusion